icomp4/csc311-group3/README.md

 # What we need to do:
 - Finish backend logic for deposits, and connect it to the frontend
+- Finish backend logic for the dashboard
-- Create the analytics page, and associated backend functioanliy
+- Create the analytics page, and associated backend functionality
 - Finalize the styling and name of the project
 - Overall bug fixes, finishing touches